Sidharthsekar/learnJS/README.md

 Let and Const
 	Let and const are hoisted
 	Temporal dead zone -
+Block
+	A block is a space where a group of statements are grouped.
+	Also called as Block statement, Compound statement Block level scope is the scope where the let and const declared inside a block will not be accessed outside of the block.
+Var can be accessed outside the block
+Shadowing

 Day 1: Started with the background of the JS, Execution Context, Execution Phases, Stacks, hoisting, variables in different stacks
 Day 2: window, global space, global and local variables Day 3: Scope, lexical environment, Let and Const
+Day 4: Block, Shadow, Closure

 Unanswered questions:
 1. When we print some variable without initializing, we are getting "Uncaught ReferenceError: aa is not defined", but when the same variable is referred as this. or window. , we are getting "undefined" value